Pradnya579/Product_Calender_Automation/V1/Requirements/Readme.md

 Provide Dropdown List for user to select Month and Initiative | | Implemented |
 Output file generated across different computer| Implemented |Works only with MATLAB |
 Excel file generated for one month | Implemented | Implemented |
-Validates days in month in input file| Not working|
+Validates days in month in input file| Not Available|
 Let User Know the Output File has been Updated | |Implemented |
 Let User Know if the rows are not Analyzed | | Implemented |